David-Rayner-GVC/pet_forecast/README.md

 If you just want to retrieve a file from pet_json, use pet_git_integration_lib.RetrieveForecast.
 You'll need gitpython, but you don't need any authentication.

  To-Do
-  - Currently PET is NOT computed! that is, the client would have to do that themselves.
-We'll get around to that eventually...
   - No checks whether local grid files are up-to-date, they are just downloaded.
 This can break things if a new forecast is being written (see below)
   - no optimization of the time-series extraction, it is just a loop over locations.
 So the netcdf files are opened/closed/re-opened many times.
 But hey, that is what file-system caching is for, and it seems to run fast enough.